 Ultimately, however, I believe that Jesus Christ is perfect theology (the perfect image of God) (Heb 1:3).

-I believe Jesus Christ is the Word of God (John 1:1).
+I believe Jesus Christ is the Word of God (John 1:1) (not the Bible).

 I believe Jesus Christ is the final authority.